 - Cole JS, Patchell RA; Metastatic epidural spinal cord compression.
 Lancet Neurol.
 2008 May;7(5):459-66.

 - White BD, Stirling AJ, Paterson E, et al; Diagnosis and management of patients at risk of or with metastatic spinal cord compression: summary of NICE guidance.
 BMJ.
 2008 Nov 27;337:a2538. doi: 10.1136/bmj.a2538.

 - Levack P, Collie D, Gibson A, Graham J, Grant R, Hurman D, et al; A prospective audit of the diagnosis, management and outcome of malignant cord compression.
 (Report No CRAG 97/08.)
 2001.

 - Levack P, Graham J, Collie D, et al; Don't wait for a sensory level--listen to the symptoms: a prospective audit of the delays in diagnosis of malignant cord compression.
 Clin Oncol (R Coll Radiol).
 2002 Dec;14(6):472-80.

-- Metastatic spinal cord compression; NICE Clinical Guideline (November 2008)
+- Metastatic spinal cord compression in adults: diagnosis and management; NICE Clinical Guideline (November 2008)

 - Coleman R; Commentary: Controversies in NICE guidance on metastatic spinal cord compression.
 BMJ.
 2008 Nov 27;337:a2555. doi: 10.1136/bmj.a2555.